Confidential Compute

 1

-Go to Browse Pods and click the Confidential Compute tab to filter Targon GPUs only.
+Open Browse Pods and select the Confidential Compute tab to see only the hardware-sealed Intel TDX inventory.

 2